 8. The updated GBON composition is made available through a dedicated WMO website tool to all Members three months before the INFCOM Session.

-9. Based on the Based on the feedback provided by Members, a final version of the updated GBON composition is submitted to INFCOM on the basis of information in the dedicated WMO website tool.
+9. [Japan, Switzerland] Based on the feedback provided by Members, a final version of the updated GBON composition is submitted to INFCOM on the basis of information in the dedicated WMO website tool.

 Attachment 3.1.
 The range of requirements for observations of the WMO application areas